Epicurus and the Epicureans

 • Memory of the principal doctrines is necessary for happiness

 • The inquiry into nature is necessary for happiness.
 It relieves the anxiety that accompanies superstition

 • Perception is always true.
 Error comes from uncritical acceptance of the thoughts perception occasions

 "Epicurus to Herodotus, greeting.
 For those who are unable to study carefully all my physical writings or to go into the longer treatises at all, I have myself prepared an epitome of the whole system, Herodotus, to preserve in the memory (μνήμην) enough of the principal doctrines, to the end that on every occasion they may be able to aid themselves on the most important points, so far as they take up the study of physics (περὶ φύσεως θεωρίας).
 Those who have made some advance in the survey of the entire system ought to fix in their memories (μνημονεύειν) under the principal headings an elementary outline of the whole treatment of the subject.
 For a comprehensive view is often required, the details but seldom.
 To the former, then--the main heads--we must continually return, and must memorize (μνήμῃ) them so far as to get a valid conception of the facts, as well as the means of discovering all the details exactly when once the general outlines are rightly understood and remembered (μνημονευομένων)....
-[S]ince such a course is of service to all who take up the inquiry into nature (φυσιολογίᾳ), I recommend constant activity in natural science; and with this sort of activity more than any other I bring calm to my life (μάλιστα ἐγγαληνίζων τῷ βίῳ).
-This is why I have prepared for you just such an epitome and manual of the doctrines as a whole" (Diogenes Laertius, Lives of the Philosophers X.35-37).
+[S]ince such a course is of service to all who take up the inquiry into nature (φυσιολογίᾳ), I recommend constant activity in the inquiry; and with this sort of activity more than any other I bring calm to my life (μάλιστα ἐγγαληνίζων τῷ βίῳ)" (Diogenes Laertius, Lives of the Philosophers X.35-37).

 • Letter to Pythocles.
 Lives of the Philosophers X.83-116.
 Excerpts.